sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 ## How good is it?
 Writing code in WebAssembly doesn't mean it'll be automatically faster.
-JavaScript can be in theory, more performant in execution (at least for now, where WebAssembly is interpretted using JavaScript enging).
+JavaScript can be, in theory more performant in execution (at least for now, where WebAssembly is interpreted by building into existing JavaScript engines).
 But this requires the programmer to know JIT compilation internals and constrain to one browser as each has different interpreters.
-WebAssembly is already optimized statically (more time for the compiler to optimize) for the general case and each interpreter can leverage it's generality to do additional optimizations better than on generic JavaScript.
+WebAssembly is already optimized statically (more time for the compiler to optimize) for the general case and each interpreter can leverage its generality to do additional optimizations better than on generic JavaScript.
 So in practice WebAssembly can be much more performant.